TeamLumi/luminescent-team/docs/faq.md

 ### How do I mod my Switch?

-We're not a Switch hacking server.
+We're not a Switch hacking group.
 First [check to see if it's patched](https://ismyswitchpatched.com/); if it is, you're out of luck.
 Don't tell us about it.
 If it's not, proceed to [this homebrew installation guide](https://nh-server.github.io/switch-guide/).

 ### Can you help me set up Ryujinx/Yuzu?